ZeroG-lab/PFCaMPARI/README.md

 ## Scripts

+The following scripts are available in this reposit.

 ### parserPFCaMPARI.R
 This script reads raw data from the incucyte microscope and the hardware sensors and combines it into one unified data frame for use in subsequent analyses.